SambhavG/blog/src/posts/bend.md

 ---
 title: I tried Bend
-description: I tried Bend
+description: A case study and lessons learned from Bend, the new massively parallel programming language
-date: '2024-6-16'
+date: '2024-6-20'
 categories:
   - Bend
   - Programming
 published: true
 ---
+## Contents

+## Introduction
 I decided to try the new [Bend](https://github.com/HigherOrderCO/Bend) programming language.

 Bend has two main goals:
 1. In Bend, if your code can run in parallel, it will run in parallel
 2. Bend is as easy to write as Python

-This post is my attempt at a case study mixed in with my thoughts about the language.
+This post is my attempt at a case study with my thoughts about the language mixed in.

 Disclaimer: this post almost certainly has errors and misunderstandings about Bend.
 My background is as a university math/CS student with some functional programming knowledge.
 ## Quick background